 Johnson//Becker filed this Complaint against manufacturer Pick Five Imports, on behalf of Kimberly Harbin, a resident of Canton, North Carolina, alleging that Ms. Harbin’s Maxi-Matic pressure cooker exploded during normal use due to a defective and unsafe lid locking mechanism.

 The Maxi-Matic pressure cooker explosion left Ms. Harbin with “serious and substantial burn injuries” after the steaming-hot contents of the cooker were explosively projected onto her when she attempted to open the lid.
 The explosion happened despite Maxi-Matic’s claims of “safety,” including the contention that the unit cannot open while its contents are still under pressure.
 The Complaint alleges Maxi-Matic “put profit ahead of safety by continuing to sell its pressure cookers to consumers” and failing to warn consumers or recall its defective product.

-Questions about a Maxi-Matic pressure cooker Lawsuit?
-Contact a Johnson//Becker lawyer today for a free case review.
+Questions About a Maxi-Matic Pressure Cooker Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.

 If you or a loved one has been injured by a defective Maxi-Matic pressure cooker, you may want to speak with the lawyers at Johnson//Becker.
 We are filing new pressure cooker lawsuits across the country, and you may be entitled to financial compensation for your defective pressure cooker injuries.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.